xraystyle/google-apps-management-ruby/README.md

 The app uses the Google Apps provisioning API Ruby client found here: http://code.google.com/p/gdatav2rubyclientlib/

-This app also makes use of the Highline gem for more advanced control over user input.
-More info on that here: http://highline.rubyforge.org/

 Currently the app can manage user accounts and groups within the domains in your Google Apps account.
 The app can also create a user, set up aliases and add the new user to groups in one workflow.